-About School of Art & Art History at Chicago
+About the School of Art & Art History in Chicago

 The School of Art & Art History was founded on the principle that history, theory and practice are intimately entwined endeavors.
 Our programs ignite intellectual curiosity and creative innovation, and empower students to expand the boundaries of what is possible, making an impact on the world.